matomo-org/developer-documentation/docs/Hooks.md

 #### API.getReportMetadata.end
 _Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [115](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L115)_

-This event is triggered to after all available reports are collected.
+This event is triggered after all available reports are collected.
 Plugins can add custom metrics to other reports or remove reports from the list of all available reports.

 Callback Signature: